waiting-for-dev/ergoterm.nvim/README.md

 - `on_start` - Called when the terminal job process starts.
 Receives the terminal instance as its only argument
 - `on_stop` - Called when the terminal job process stops.
 Receives the terminal instance as its only argument
 - `persist_mode` - Remember terminal mode between visits
-- `selectable` - Include terminal in selection picker and allow as last focused (can be overridden by universal selection mode)
+- `selectable` - Include terminal in selection picker (can be overridden by universal selection mode)
 - `sticky` - Keep terminal visible in picker even when stopped (requires `selectable` to also be `true`)
 - `size` - Size configuration for different window layouts (table with `above`, `below`, `left`, `right` keys)
   - Each direction accepts either a string with percentage (e.g., `"30%"`) or a number for absolute size